nprojas1158/PruebasAutomarizadasGrupo9/Pupeteer/readme.md

-Run all test executing the run_test.bat or
+* Install dependencies and run all test executing the run_test.bat
-Install with
+* Or for run individual tests install with
 ```
 npm install
 ```
-run each test entering to the folder and using the command
+* Run each test entering to the folder and using the command
 ```
 node 'number_of_test'.js
 ```